How to Start a Coupon Website

 The company raised $26 million in funding in March 2017.
 And by January 2018, it had secured $40.8 million.

-PayPal announced on November 20, 2019 that it acquired Honey Science Corporation for approximately $4 billion, and it completed the acquisition on January 6, 2020.
+PayPal announced on November 20, 2019, that it acquired Honey Science Corporation for approximately $4 billion, and it completed the acquisition on January 6, 2020.

 "The addition of Honey to our platform enables a significant step forward in our commitment to provide powerful services and tools for merchants and consumers, move beyond our core checkout proposition and significantly enhance the shopping experience for our 300 million consumers and merchants."

-These coupon websites are successful because they provide a valuable service to their target audience by making it easy for them to find deals and discounts on products and services their audience is looking for.
 They also have a clear monetization strategy and use tactics such as SEO and social media marketing to drive traffic to their site.
 By studying these examples, you can get an idea of what a successful coupon website looks like and learn from their strategies.

-Once youโ€™ve got the technical details out of the way and your coupon website is in the air, itโ€™s time to get the ball rolling.
-This means making sure the coupon infrastructure is in place and building up an ecosystem that is really scalable.
+Once you’ve got the technical details out of the way and your coupon website is in the air, it’s time to get the ball rolling.
+This means making sure the coupon infrastructure is in place and building up a scalable ecosystem.

 Here are five steps that will help you to build your site for success.

-Coupon websites that generate coupons typically have partnerships with various brands and generate exclusive discount codes for their users.
 These codes are often unique and can only be found on the coupon website.
-Users can then use the coupon code during checkout to receive a discount on their purchase.
+Users can then use the coupon code during checkout to receive a discount on their purchases.

-Other coupon websites search for coupons on partner websites and list them all in one place for users to find easily.
 These websites often have partnerships with many different brands and affiliate networks, making it easy for users to find a variety of discounts and offers in one place.

-Finally, some coupon websites allow users to submit their own coupons.
-Users can share their own discount codes, deals, or offers with the coupon website, which then verifies the code and adds it to their list of available coupons.
+Finally, some coupon websites allow users to submit their coupons.
+Users can share their discount codes, deals, or offers with the coupon website, which then verifies the code and adds it to their list of available coupons.
 This allows users to help each other save money and discover new deals.

 Additionally, coupon websites often have partnerships with various affiliate networks and can find coupons on those platforms as well.
 This means that users can find a wide variety of coupons and deals, including exclusive offers that may only be available through the affiliate network.

-Integrating affiliate marketing with your coupon website can be a great way to increase revenue and drive traffic to your site.
 As you know, affiliate marketing involves partnering with other businesses to promote their products or services in exchange for a commission.
 And this can work both ways.

-The most obvious way to leverage affiliate marketing for boosting your coupon website, is by partnering up with businesses that are already leveraging affiliate marketing.
-To set up affiliate partnerships, you can join an affiliate network or contact businesses directly.
-Once you have established partnerships, you can begin promoting affiliate products on your coupon website as you would with any other affiliate website.
-Only instead of promoting your partnerโ€™s products or services by linking to them, you will promote a coupon code offering a special discount and urge people to use that code when theyโ€™re making a purchase, so that your partner will know that you sent them.
+Only instead of promoting your partner’s products or services by linking to them, you will promote a coupon code offering a special discount and urge people to use that code when they’re purchasing so that your partner will know that you sent them.

-You could also set up an affiliate marketing campaign to promote your own website and the products youโ€™re offering: the discount codes and actions.
 Flash sale websites such as LatestDeals have built a strong brand around having the latest and best sales and offers.
 And as long as you have a coupon website with something valuable to offer, you could work with influencers.

-An influencer with the right kind of audience might be an excellent affiliate partner to reach new people and grow your own audience.
 You might for example agree on a fee based on the number of people that sign up for your mailing list via the influencer, or even on the number of coupon downloads they provided for you.

 To set up a referral program, you can use a plugin or software that allows you to track and reward affiliates.
 This can be an effective way to build long-term relationships with affiliates and increase revenue over time.